johnlaudun/teaching/courses/334/index.md

 This semester we will be using Microsoft Teams for group communications: I will use it to communicate with the class as a whole and also with class groups.
 Participants should feel free to set up their own groups, and could use the notion of having peer contacts (see below) to set up smaller chat groups.

 In general, if you have a question about the course, please ask it in the main course channel on Teams: chances are quite good that others have the same question.
-If you have something more personal, than please do either "chat" with my one-on-one or email me.
+If you have something more personal, than please do either "chat" with me one-on-one or email me.
 In both cases, please allow 24 hours for me to respond, outside of weekends.
 (Please also note that I tend to check email only once a day, in the morning.)
 If something is an emergency, then you should not be contacting me.
 I would be useless.

 ### Peer Contact Information